Easy Peanut Sauce

 This no-cook quick and easy peanut sauce takes just minutes to make and tastes heavenly.

 One of my favorite things to use peanut sauce for is a dipping sauce for fresh spring rolls with shrimp.

 They taste so good together.

-It can also be used as a hot or cold sauce to mix with noodles, a marinade for meat, a cooking sauce with vegetables, or even mixed in with cooked rice.
+It can also be served as a hot or cold sauce to mix with noodles.

 Let’s check out the ingredients.

 Creamy peanut butter, ginger root, Hoisin sauce, soy sauce, rice vinegar, sesame seed oil, sugar and red pepper flakes